brockoly/cencosud-test/readme.md

 ## Getting Started

-To be able to run this project you need to install node.js, docker and docker-compose in your local machine
+To be able to run this project you need to install node.js in your local machine

 ### Running the project

 Enter in the directory api and run

 ```
+npm install
 npm run docker:build
 npm run docker:run
 ```